 Note: SCA is relevant only when both merchants and their customers reside within the European Economic Area.
 For more information, please visit Strong Customer Authentication (SCA) in Subscriptions for Shopify Checkout.

-To edit and enable your individual email notifications, please follow the steps below.
+To adjust the individual email notifications settings and template, please follow the steps below.

 Note: You can edit the HTML source code by selecting the < > icon.
 Visit W3 Schools - HTML for more information on how to use HTML.